Vive L'Empereur (painting)

-Vive L'Empereur! is an historical painting made retrospectively by French artist Édouard Detaille in 1891, based upon the cavalry charge of the French 4th Hussars during the Battle of Friedland.
+Vive L'Empereur! is a history painting made retrospectively by French artist Édouard Detaille in 1891, based upon the cavalry charge of the French 4th Hussars during the Battle of Friedland.
 The actual battle had taken place on 14 June 1807, some 41 years before the artist's birth.

 History

-The painting was purchased by the Art Gallery of New South Wales in 1893, where it still remains.
+The painting was purchased by the Art Gallery of New South Wales in 1893, where it remains.
 In 1959, the painting was damaged severely by water, but it was restored during the 2000s.